 11. Moisturize Your Nails.

 Just like your skin and hair, your nails need some touch of hydration to keep it well moisturized and nourished.
 Before retiring to bed try dabbing almond or coconut oil onto your nail beds and cuticles to stop them from getting dry, brittle, or flaky.
 (Make this a routine).
-You’ll always wake up with a strong and healthy-looking rinails.
+You’ll always wake up with a strong and healthy-looking nails.
 You can buy ProSpa Nail & Cuticle Oil ($15 Ulta) Richly infused with almond, grapeseed and castor seed oil to give your nails and cuticle the optimum hydration it deserves.

 12. Give Your Nails Some Break.